VenuYerramsetti/stock-price-forecasting-prophet/README.md

 ---

-# Prophet Forecast Project

-This repository contains code for generating time series forecasts using **Prophet**, a powerful forecasting tool developed by Meta (Facebook).

 ## 📸 Output

-Once you run the code, a forecast plot will be saved as `forecast_plot.png`.
-The plot will also be displayed interactively using `matplotlib`.
+The forecast plot will be saved as `forecast_plot.png`.
+It will also be displayed interactively using `matplotlib`.

+---

 ## 💡 About Prophet

-Prophet is designed for forecasting time series data and excels at handling various challenges, including:
+Prophet is a forecasting tool built by Meta (Facebook) for time series data.
+It supports modeling:

-* **Seasonality:** Automatically detects and models yearly, weekly, and daily seasonality.
-* **Holidays:** Allows for the inclusion of custom holiday effects.
-* **Trend Modeling:** Captures non-linear trends in your data.
-* **Robustness:** Works effectively even with missing data and outliers.
+- Seasonality (yearly, weekly, daily)
+- Holiday effects
+- Non-linear trends
+- Missing data and outliers

+---

 ## 🌐 How GitHub Fits In